 Do all Native American Students get to go to college for free?

-No. This is a very common myth, some tribes do offer scholarship programs; however there are guidelines students must meet such as a good GPA, essays, etc, as well as meeting certain blood quantum qualifications.
-Blood quantum restrictions means you must be recognized in your tribe as having a minimum percentage of that tribal ancestry.
+No. This is a very common myth, some tribes do offer scholarship programs; however, there are guidelines students must meet such as a good GPA, essays, etc, as well as meeting certain blood quantum qualifications.
+Blood quantum restrictions mean you must be recognized in your tribe as having a minimum percentage of that tribal ancestry.